INTERVIEW AND LIVE PICTURES BY MARKO SYRJÄLÄ

 30’TH ANNIVERSARY OF MSG

-2010 will be very special year for you because it’s the 30th Anniversary of MSG.
-Doesn’t it feel any strange that it’s really been thirty years since you formed this band?
+2010 will be a great year for you because it’s the 30th Anniversary of MSG.
+Doesn’t it feel any strange that it’s been thirty years since you formed this band?

 It feels like yesterday.